Kengros/react-plugin-templates/README.md

 <i>Plug-in</i> - The path to the component that will be rendered.

-<i>Zones</i> - Additional configurations that specify components that are used for various zones within the page.
+<i>Zones</i> - Additional configurations that specify components that are rendered for various zones within the page.

+<i>Props</i> - Props are additional settings that control features of a given component.

+### What are templates
 ![alt text](https://raw.githubusercontent.com/eschall/react-plugin-templates/master/documentation/images/template-example.png)